Benji19967/uzh_vamr_vo_pipeline/README.md

 1. Apply PNP pose refinement on RANSAC inliers

+### Version 3

+1. Use 6.0 pixels as a filter in PNP RANSAC rather than 8.0

 ## Demo (takes a few seconds to load)

 - There is __scale drift__ because this is a monocular setup.